 The fan gets a 30 day free trial of premium content before they begin to be charged and together we decide the price per month for fans to access everything.
 If the fan doesn’t subscribe you still get the fan data, they can still access the app, they can still read wall posts and more, and we still help convert free fans to fan club members.

-In order to launch your artist app we normally recommend you have an exclusive video, whether that’s a new single or live performance within the app that isn’t available anywhere else (for a period of time at least) and then message your Facebook users and Twitter followers a link to download the app for exclusive footage.
+In order to launch your direct to fan platform we normally recommend you have an exclusive video, whether that’s a new single or live performance within the app that isn’t available anywhere else (for a period of time at least) and then message your Facebook users and Twitter followers a link to download the app for exclusive footage.
 This generates the initial interest in the app.
 It’s then up to the artist to Live Broadcast to fans and post to their Wall and keep interactive with fans.
 Posts can be shared on Facebook and Twitter but video will only play when the fan installs the app.
-With a back catalogue of music and video in the app, live broadcast from your iPhone camera and posts to the wall, a monthly fee of £2.99 is easily justified and warranted.
+With a back catalogue of music and video in the app, live broadcast from your iPhone camera and posts to the wall, a monthly fee of £4.99 is easily justified and warranted.

 Apple TV is launched later this month so the app on your phone will also become a TV channel on your TV – all branded as you.
 Not GigRev.